Bankruptcy vs. Debt Relief

 Common Debt Relief Plans

-There are DIY planning options and companies or professionals who work to get you out of debt.
-Credit counseling courses can help you understand your debt and get you back on your feet in some cases.
-If your debt is becoming too high to manage, you may need to consider bankruptcy or one of these debt relief options.
+There are do-it-yourself planning options and companies or professionals who work to help you get out of debt.
+Credit counseling courses can help you understand your debt and, in some cases, get you back on your feet.
+If your debt is becoming too high to manage, you may need to consider bankruptcy or debt relief options.

 Lump Sum Payments

 Some creditors will accept less money than you owe if you offer a large lump sum instead.
-If you owe $10,000 in debt, the company knows it will take them years to see that money when you are in debt.
-They may like that idea since they will gather interest every month.
-But in some cases, you could offer a lump sum one-time payment so the company gets their money faster.
+For example, if you owe $10,000 in debt, the company knows it will take years to see that money.
+Still, you could offer a lump sum one-time payment so the company sees some of their money, rather than risk losing more through liquidation bankruptcy.

 You need to consider:

 • Will the creditor negotiate on the sum?
-(They are not legally required to negotiate.)
+They are not required to negotiate.

-• Will the creditor cancel the debt in full once you make the payment?
+• Will the creditor cancel the remaining debt in full once you pay?

-• Do you have enough money to cover this payment and monthly expenses?
+• Can you afford this payment and monthly expenses?

 • Will a lump sum put your property or assets at risk if you go bankrupt later on?
-(Lump sum payments can turn your unsecured debt into secured debt.)
+Some lump sum payments can turn your unsecured debt into secured debt.

 • What will you do if another creditor pursues a debt lawsuit?
 Only filing for bankruptcy can stop a debt lawsuit.